kiip1/Skript/code-conventions.md

   ```

 ### Nullness
-* Mark nullability in public api
+* Mark nullability whenever possible, but it is mandatory whenever it's supposed to be accessed by addons.
 * Only ignore nullness errors when a variable is effectively non-null - if in doubt: check
   - Most common example is syntax elements, which are not initialised using a constructor
 * Use assertions liberally: if you're sure something is not null, assert so to the compiler